 Our most effective solar heat reducing, glare-eliminating reflective Film

 This Metalized film is giving a Mirror Silver Reflective look on both inside and outside.
 It’s very effective at reducing heat and providing privacy.
-This film is not suitable for one-way effect.
-It designed for those looking to achieve solid mirror finish on both sides.
+This film is not suitable for a one-way effect.
+It is designed for those looking to achieve a solid mirror finish on both sides.

-This film is a popular choice on flat glass, cupboards and wardrobes doors, to turn clear glass into a mirrored reflective finish.
-It can be fitted on any non-textured flat clear glass to turn it into a twin sided mirror.
+This film is a popular choice for flat glass, cupboards, and wardrobes doors, to turn clear glass into a mirrored reflective finish.
+It can be fitted on any non-textured flat clear glass to turn it into a twin-sided mirror.
 It’s visually the darkest / Heaviest Mirror we sell.

-This Mirror Film is also very popular in warehouses to obscure stockroom windows and often fitted on shower glass doors to provide a privacy strip on walk in showers and glass partition doors.
+This Mirror Film is also very popular in warehouses to obscure stockroom windows and is often fitted on shower glass doors to provide a privacy strip on walk-in showers and glass partition doors.